vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 I. 853-855 ( from Skanda).
 Rudralaksavarti-vrata-offering a lakh of lamps with cotton

-wicks dipped in ghee from cow's milk before a Sivalinga; before the vrata is begun linga is to be worshipped with 16 upacāras; vrata is to be begun in K. or M., Vai. or Sr. and finished in the same months; the performer gets wealth,
+wicks dipped in ghee from cow's milk before a Śivalinga; before the vrata is begun linga is to be worshipped with 16 upacāras; vrata is to be begun in K. or M., Vai. or Sr. and finished in the same months; the performer gets wealth,

 sons and whatever he or she desires; SmK 411-414.
 Rudrarrata—(1) on Jy.
 8th and 14th tithis of both pakṣas (i. e.

 in all 4 days) one should perform tapas with five fires and donate on the 4th day in the evening golden cow; Rudra deity; HV II.
 391 (from Pad.), KKV 450 (reads 'on 6th and 13th'); this is Mat.
 101. 76.
 For five fires, vide H. of Dh. vol. II. p.
-679; (2) one should subsist by ekabhakta method for & year and donate at end a golden bull and tiladhenu; it is a samvatsara-vrata; Saṅkara deity; this destroys sins and sorrow and performer reaches Sivaloka; HV II, 866 ( from
+679; (2) one should subsist by ekabhakta method for & year and donate at end a golden bull and tiladhenu; it is a samvatsara-vrata; Śhaṅkara deity; this destroys sins and sorrow and performer reaches Śivaloka; HV II, 866 ( from

 H. D. 50